 Throughout the paper I argued that POSS is an exponent of the F head that dominates PossP and also PathP and PlaceP (in the absence of PathP, that is, with non-directional postpositions).
 However, a question remains as for why POSS becomes optional in some cases.
 As discussed in Section 2, POSS is obligatory with possessed nominals.
-It also must be present in PPs with a pro-dropped Ground (30) and in infinitival purpose/rationale clauses whose subject is silent and non-coreferential with the main one (30c).
+It also must be present in PPs with a pro-dropped Ground (30) and in infinitival purpose clauses embedded under a dative postposition whose subject is silent and non-coreferential with the main one (30c).